ben-laufer/DMRichR/README.md

 `machineLearning.RData` contains `methylLearnOutput`, which is the output from the machine learning feature selection.

-`cellComposition_Houseman.RData` and `RData/cellComposition_methylCC.RData` contain the output from the cell composition estimation analyses. `CC` is from the Houseman method, while `methylCC` and `ccDMRs` are from the methylCC method.
+`cellComposition.RData` contains the output from the cell composition estimation analyses. `HousemanCC` is from the Houseman method, while `methylCC` and `ccDMRs` are from the methylCC method.

 ## Citation